 Photo credit: @jordhammond

 7. God’s Window, Blyde River Canyon – South Africa

 Situated in the Drakensberg mountains, God’s Window boasts stunning views of canyons, rock formations and waterfalls.
 But it’s the panoramic vistas to the Lowveld more than 900m below that’s earned this area the name and made it one of South Africa’s top wildlife destinations.
 And God’s Window is only a small section of 250km of sheer cliffs and natural beauty that fades as far as the eye can see.

 Photo credit: @showmeavonture

-For more travel inspiration, follow us on Instagram where we share some of the best destinations from around the globe.
+For more travel inspiration, secret tourist attractions and ideas that aren’t on your bucket list yet, follow us on Instagram where we share some of the best destinations from around the globe.